dephell/dephell/README.md

 `Pytest` requires old version of `more-itertools`.
 That happens.

 If our tests and dependencies are OK, it's time to deploy.
-First of all, increment project version:
+First of all, increment the project version:

 ```bash
 $ dephell project bump minor